How to Manage Special Occasions,

 Restate your commitment to improved

-health and fitness and long-term weight management.
-My commitment to me
+health and fitness and long-term healthy living.
+My commitment to me is____________________________________________________________________.

 Remind yourself how good you look and how